Gender and children

 Your child might identify as cisgender.
 This is when your child’s gender is the same as their presumed gender based on their sex characteristics at birth.

-Or your child might identify as gender diverse, which includes a range of gender identities:
+Or your child might identify as trans, which includes diverse genders:

-- Non-binary – your child’s gender identity is neither soley a boy nor solely a girl, or it’s a blend of boy and girl.
+- Non-binary – your child’s gender is neither solely a boy nor solely a girl, or it’s a blend of boy and girl.

-- Gender fluid – your child moves between gender identities.
+- Gender fluid – your child moves between genders.

 - Agender – your child doesn’t identify with any gender.

 Or your child might use another term to identify their gender.
-For example, some Aboriginal and Torres Strait Islander people use the terms sistergirl and brotherboy to describe trans girls and trans boys.
+For example, some Aboriginal and Torres Strait Islander people use the terms sistergirl and brotherboy to describe themselves.

-Your child might discover or understand more about their gender identity over time.
-This might mean they express this identity in new or different ways.
+Your child might discover or understand more about their gender over time.
+This might mean they express their gender in new or different ways.

 Most children grow up thinking of themselves as a girl or a boy and don’t question their gender.
 But in all cultures, there are some children and teenagers who identify as a gender that’s different from their presumed gender.